Explicación breve sobre la direfencia entre el pretérito imperfecto y el pretérito indefinido.

 Tiempo verbal (Verb tense)Regla (Rule)Ejemplo (Example)

-Pretérito IndefinidoUna acción que pasó y terminó en el pasado (An action that happened and finished in the past)Aprobé el máster en 2022 (I passed the master's in 2022)
+Pretérito IndefinidoUna acción que pasó y terminó en el pasado (An action that happened and finished in the past)Aprobé el máster en 2022 (I passed the master’s degree in 2022)

 Exceptions!